ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

     To activate an e-mail correspondent, the administrator must be logged on to VIRTEL via an entry point containing a transaction with external name $MAIL$ (application type=3) which contains, in the application field, the name of the SMTP line used by VIRTEL.
 The message YOU ARE NOT AUTHORISED TO USE THIS APPLICATION indicates that the $MAIL$ transaction is not defined.

 .. index::
-   pair: Account deactivation; Coresspondent Manangement
+   pair: Account deactivation; Correspondent Manangement

 Account deactivation
 --------------------